 Death, a love project

-It’s not unusual to feel nervous about death and see it as an unwelcome time of crisis.
+It’s quite natural to feel nervous about death and see it as an unwelcome time of crisis.
 Yet many experience it as a time of wonder and transformation.
-This guide is practical, approachable and will take an afternoon to read.
+This guide is practical and inspiring, and will take an afternoon to read.
 Having this useful content in mind will save stress and money if and when you need to act with others to create end of life arrangements.

 Purchase the book

 Annie Bolitho invites us to pause over a future that we must all face and yet resist preparing for.
 Her gentle invitation is at turns reflective, creative and practical.
 Put on the kettle, make yourself comfortable, and enter in to this wonderful invitation to engage with the death of your Significant Others as a love project.

 Ever since the Egyptians put honey into their tombs there have been rituals to help us with the awesome mystery of death.
 This little book conveys what we can do as families and communities to have good rituals today.

 Death: a love project will help Australians looking for unique and empowering ways to celebrate the legacy of life.
 Annie Bolitho’s book takes the reader on an inspiring journey of caring for each other in community … right up to the last breath.

 Death: a love project opens up all sorts of possibilities on an important topic, with wonderful examples and well-chosen references to other thinkers on the subject.
 It is vivid, powerful, contrarian, valuable, elegant, warm.
 Annie expresses things with a simplicity that is breathtaking.

 Since the 1970s the ‘death care’ industry has become overly sterilized and corporatized.
 Today too many people don’t even value a goodbye ceremony, or taking time for grief, and ask for a ‘No Service Cremation’.
 Annie’s book is an excellent introduction to the movement back to a focus on the individual and community, and the importance of finding your own way to say a proper goodbye.